ebryerwork/icds_docs/docs/running-jobs/paid-resources/credit-accounts.md

 ### Requesting GPUs

-To request a GPU for the job, you will need to add the `--gpus` directive to specify the desired hardware:
+To request a GPU for a job, you will need to add the `--gres` directive to specify the desired hardware:

 ```
 --partition=<desired_partition>
---gpus=1
+--gres=gpu:1
 ```

+The number specified in `gpu:1` will indicate the total number of GPUs allocated for the job.

-You can also request a specific GPU model by using the `--constraint` directive:
+This can be further modified to request a specific GPU model:

 ```
 --partition=<desired_partition>
---gpus=1
---constraint=a100
+--gres=gpu:a100:1
 ```

+For more details on available GPU models, please see the current [Compute Hardware](../../getting-started/compute-hardware.md) available.

+!!! warning "Ensure your software is GPU enabled"
+    Requesting GPU resources for a job is only beneficial if the software running within the job is GPU-enabled

 #### VirtualGL GPU acceleration

 The VirtualGL GPU acceleration option will ensure the job is launched using OpenGL.
 This option is beneficial if your interactive job uses a graphical interface and requires a GPU to use.

-** Please note: If you try to launch a job with the VirtualGL option enabled without requesting a GPU, the job will fail. **
+**Please note: If you try to launch a job with the VirtualGL option enabled without requesting a GPU, the job will fail.**

 ## Using an Allocation on the Command Line